THammami01/institute-records-ms/README.md

 - Layout Totally Fixed, SQLite Implemented
 - Ability to Show Students by Class
 - Abiblity to Add and Delete Classes
+- Data is Automatically Backed Up After Exiting, Totally Ready to Use

 ## Todos

 - Custom Show All (Do Not Use Windows Explorer)
-- In Settings: BackUp, Export All Data to .txt File, Lock Add/Update/Delete Operations, About Me
+- In Settings: Export All Data to .txt File, Lock Add/Update/Delete Operations, About Me